MOGI-ROS/Week-1-2-Introduction-to-ROS2/README.md

 ROS 2 was developed to address the limitations of ROS 1 and meet the growing demands for industrial and commercial robotics applications.
 The development began around 2014 and aimed to enhance the capabilities of ROS, particularly in areas such as security, real-time performance, and support for multi-robot systems.
 In practice, the biggest difference is in the underlying middleware, ROS1 uses a custom transport layer and message-passing system that was not designed for real-time or distributed applications (see ROS1's [`roscore`](http://wiki.ros.org/roscore)).

 The latest ROS1 release is ROS Noetic which was intended to be used on Ubuntu 20.04.
+It goes to [EOL in May, 2025](http://wiki.ros.org/Distributions) together with Ubuntu 20.04.

 # Required softwares